 Here’s why this opt-in works:

-You must give your customers the opportunity to opt in and out of your company’s email list to be compliant with both local and overseas policies.
-When your consumers opt in, they give you their permission to send them weekly newsletters, promotions and marketing messages.
+You must give your customers the opportunity to opt in and out of your company’s email list to comply with local and overseas policies.
+When your consumers opt in, they give you their permission to send weekly newsletters, promotions and marketing messages.
 And if they choose to opt out, you should remove them from your list immediately.

-Once you have new subscribers, make sure to keep them engaged by providing valuable content, personalizing your emails and varying the types of content you send.
-That way, you’ll not only continue to grow your list, but you’ll have an active list of subscribers who look forward to reading your emails.
+Once you have new subscribers, keep them engaged by providing valuable content, personalizing your emails and varying the types of content you send.
+That way, you’ll continue to grow your list and maintain an active subscriber base that looks forward to reading your emails.